roman-milk/roman-milk.github.io/sarah-and-eric-1.md

+===

- ****** Sarah and Eric ****** byGotBacon© I did a quick little mental search of the single women I knew.
+I did a quick little mental search of the single women I knew.
 A couple came to mind that I might explore later.
 Right now I just wanted to kick back, relax and let the past few days sink in.
 I mean, seriously, how many men ask their wife for a divorce on Monday and you both sign the papers on Thursday.
 If you hit me on the head with a hammer you would get the same reaction.

  That evening we started another cribbage tournament.
 We played ten games and I managed to win seven.
 She accused me of cheating.
 I told her it was the only way I could win.